halt9k/map-data/README.md

 - Used data tables were half-prepared manually (including unavoidable fuzzy matching of web sources), half downloaded from fluent places like ![Our World In Data:](https://ourworldindata.org/).

 - This is combined two-layer (two-region) map with Mercurial projection.
-GeoPandas makes both layers and projections very easy to use.
+GeoPandas makes both very easy to use.

 - Properly placing lables on map, howerer, was trickier.
 There exists SO solution which was not usable, I tried to test lens approach to prevent from Europe being overlapped.